 A study by Japan’s National Cancer Center reported that people who eat miso soup daily are 33 percent less likely to contract gastric (stomach) cancer and 19 percent less like to contract at other types than those who never eat miso soup.

+Lemon Juice is full of all the health benefits of lemons which are immense.
 To begin they are acidic to the taste but are alkaline-forming in the body.
 In fact, they are one of the most alkaline-forming superfoods; this makes them great for balancing a highly acidic condition in the body.
 Also, they are full of many health benefits.

 Himalayan Salt is actually good for you!
 100% NATURAL PINK & CERTIFIED: Sherpa Pink Himalayan Salt is is Kosher Certified, Non-GMO, and does not contain any MSG, Soy, Gluten, Dairy, or anti-caking agents.